 \subsection{Interactive Evaluation}

-An interactive demo of the trained models is provided at \url{https://landuse.evolution.ml}.
+An interactive demo of the trained/evolved models is provided at \url{https://landuse.evolution.ml}.
 It allows the user to explore different locations, observe the prescribed actions for them, and see their outcomes.
 It is also possible to modify those actions and see their effect, thus evaluating the user's skills as a decision-maker compared to that of machine learning.

 As an example, Figure~\ref{fg:demo-uk} shows the grid cells from which the user has selected one.
-The system's recommends a change in land-use that results in a 26.5\% reduction in carbon emissions with a 22.0\% change.
+The system recommends a change in land use that results in a 26.02 tC/ha reduction in carbon emissions with a 28.96\% land-use change.
 Using the sliders, the user can then explore alternative tradeoffs and modify specific elements of each suggestion.
-For each variation, the user can then obtain the estimated carbon reduction and change percentage, and in this manner gain an understanding of the possible attainable solutions and confidence in the preferred choice.
+For each variation, the user can then obtain the estimated carbon reduction and land-use change percentage, and in this manner gain an understanding of the possible attainable solutions and confidence in the preferred choice.